White wine: The sugars

 Sugars are carbohydrates derived from photosynthesis.
 The sucrose is made in the leaves and flows into the plant, where it is broken down into glucose and fructose and accumulates in the berry, where it is a characteristic of the maturation of the grapes.
-Many different sugars coexist: the most common are glucose and fructose which will be consumed by anaerobic yeast to convert it to alcohol during fermentation.
+Many different sugars coexist: the most common are glucose and fructose which will be consumed by anerobic yeast to convert it to alcohol during fermentation.
 They are in substantially equal amounts.
 To verify the completion of the fermentation they can be quantified by chemical assay (glucose and fructose are "reducing" sugars that react with an alkaline copper solution called Fehling's solution), an enzymatic method, or by infrared spectroscopy.

 Other sugars are not fermentable at all.
-After consumption by the yeast, the ratio of non-fermentable sugars (the ones that are not consumed by yeast: arabinose and xylose) is between 0.5 and 1.7 grams per litre.
+After consumption by the yeast, the ratio of non-fermentable sugars (the ones that are not consumed by yeast: arabinose and xylose) is between 0.5 and 1.7 grams per liter.
 Sugars exercise a control over the taste – they balance the spiciness of the acidity and the burning of the alcohol.